Having problems pronouncing a particular Spanish sound?

 1. Stand up right now and shake your body.
 You’ve probably got some weird tensions from sitting at the computer.
 There’s no need to go crazy, just shake yourself out a bit and stretch.

 2. Have you even spoken yet today?
-Get your lungs activated by humming a tune (try Happy Birthday, your favourite song or just some random notes).
+Get your lungs activated by humming a tune (try Happy Birthday, your favorite song or just some random notes).

 3. Take a couple of deep breaths.